Hopelawn, New Jersey: Hopelawn Volunteer Engine Co. #1

 The next fire was at the McHose building on the corner of Florida Grove Road and New Brunswick Avenue, and the firemen were able to save the building.

 New equipment was purchased and housed in Barrett's barn on the corner of Florida Grove Road and May Street.
 An alarm system consisting of a locomotive wheel and hammer was also set up at this site.
-In 1918 lots were purchased at the on the corner of May and Charles Streets and the building was erected in 1921.
+In 1918 lots were purchased on the corner of May and Charles Streets and the building was erected in 1921.
 Hopelawn's first fire chief was John Jancisko.

 The Hopelawn First Aid Squad was organized in 1937 by the Hopelawn Engine Co #1.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Hopelawn include: